Competitive Erosion is Conformally Invariant: Proof of Theorem

-\nin Then, where $\pi$ is the stationary distribution of the Markov chain $\omega(\cdot)$ on $\mathcal{M}.$ \end{lem} \nin We now finish off the proof of Theorem \ref{quantmainresult}.
-Notice that by the lower containment in Remark \ref{rem2} it suffices to prove that for given small enough $\e$ for all large enough $n=2^{m}$
+Hence the proof is complete. \end{proof} \begin{proof}[Proof of Theorem \ref{quantmainresult}] Equipped with the previous hitting time results, we finish off the proof of Theorem \ref{quantmainresult}, using Lemma \ref{hitstation}.
+Notice that, by the lower containment in Lemma \ref{rem2}, it suffices to prove that for a given small enough $\e,$ for all large enough $n=2^{m}$,

-for some $c=c(\e,\dd,\U)> 0.$ The proof now follows immediately from Lemma \ref{hitstation} with the following choices of the parameters:
+for some $c=c(\e,\dd,\U)> 0.$ The proof, now follows immediately from Lemma \ref{hitstation}, with the following choices of the parameters: